Learning a Game by Paying the Agents: Introduction

-Finally, we turn to a motivating application, which, as discussed above, is the problem of {\em steering} no-regret learners to desirable outcomes, introduced by \citet{Zhang24:Steering}.
-Departing from their paper, our results do not require the principal to have prior knowledge of the agents' utility functions.
+We then turn to a motivating application, which is the problem of {\em steering} no-regret learners to desirable outcomes, introduced by \citet{Zhang24:Steering}.
+Departing from them, we do not require the principal to have prior knowledge of the agents' utility functions.
 We define a solution concept called {\em correlated equilibrium with payments} (CEP), in which the principal has a utility function, and wishes to optimize its utility minus the amount of payment that it must give.
 Departing from \citet{Zhang24:Steering} again, it is possible for the total amount of payment to be nonzero in equilibrium (\ie, linearly increasing in $T$), so long as the corresponding increase in principal utility is large enough to justify the payments.
-We then show that the principal-optimal CEP exactly characterizes the value (averaged across timesteps) that the principal can achieve in the limit $T \to \infty$: \begin{theorem}[Informal summary of steering results] Let $F^*$ be the objective value for the principal in the principal-optimal CEP.
-Then, in the no-regret model, \begin{itemize} \item no principal -- even if the principal knows the game $\Gamma$ exactly on the first round -- can achieve time-averaged value better than $F^* + \poly(M) \cdot T^{-1/2}$, and \item there exists a principal that can achieve time-averaged value at least $F^* - \poly(M) \cdot T^{-1/4}$, with no prior knowledge of the agents' utilities. \end{itemize} \end{theorem} All our algorithms are implementable by the principal with $\poly(M)$ runtime complexity.
-To our knowledge, all our results are the first results for their respective problems: our utility-learning results are the first in their models, and is the first result for steering agents to desirable outcomes without prior knowledge of agents' utilities, and the first exact characterization of the optimal value achievable by the principal in the steering setting.
+We then show that the principal-optimal CEP exactly characterizes the value (averaged across timesteps) that the principal can achieve in the limit $T \to \infty$:

+\begin{theorem}[Informal version of \Cref{th:steering,thm:CEP-upper-bound}] Let $F^*(\Gamma)$ be the objective value for the principal in the principal-optimal CEP in game $\Gamma$.
+Then, against no-regret agents, \begin{itemize}[topsep=0pt, parsep=0pt, leftmargin=15pt] \item even knowing the game $\Gamma$ exactly, the principal cannot achieve time-averaged value better than $F^*(\Gamma) + \poly(M) \cdot T^{-1/2}$, and \item with no prior knowledge of the agents' utilities, there exists an algorithm for the principal to achieve time-averaged value at least $F^*(\Gamma) - \poly(M) \cdot T^{-1/4}$. \end{itemize} \end{theorem}

+All our algorithms are implementable by the principal in $\poly(M)$ running time.
+To our knowledge, our Result 1 is the first positive result for utility-learning with arbitrary no-regret agents.
+Our Result 2 is the first in steering any no-regret agents without prior knowledge of their utilities, and the first exact characterization of the optimal value achievable by the principal in the steering problem.